 After hours of waiting, the village square was empty and quiet.
 A shadow approached Touko in the gathering darkness.
 “So you’re the girl.”

 Touko tried to stand up, but her legs were numb.
-She didn’t recognize the voice of the person who was adressing her.
+She didn’t recognize the voice of the person who was addressing her.
 She reached out, flailing, and wrapped her arms around Kanata’s neck for support.
 She felt like she was frozen and couldn’t move at all.
 She was hugging Kanata so tight that he made an agitated, protesting noise.

 Suddenly, Touko heard the scuff of shoes: heavy-looking black leather boots.
 Villagers didn’t wear boots like that; only people from the capital did.

 Two people approached Touko, both wearing gray work clothes.
-One was a young man with glasses.
+One was a young man wearing glasses.
 The other man appeared much older; he was quite short.
-"It's you," said the old man.
+“It’s you,” said the old man.
 The toe of one well-worn boot rested near Touko’s own feet.

 Touko nodded.
 The two adults exchanged glances.
 The young man crouched down to look Touko in the eye.